 - a CAG-only indication if the UE is only allowed to access 5GS via CAG cells.

-NR-NR Dual Connectivity is supported within PNI-NPN and across PLMN and PNI-NPN.
+Dual Connectivity is supported and may involve both PNI-NPN and PLMN cells, according to the mobility restrictions in the UE context as described in TS 37.340 [21].

 16.7.2 Mobility